abhiwand/atk/doc/source/ds_dflw.rst

 ---------------

 Columns can be renamed by giving the existing column name and the new name, in the form of a dictionary.
+Unicode characters should not be used for column names.

 Rename column *a* to *id*::